Fight Rising Catalytic Converter Theft, Cosponsor the Bipartisan PART Act (H.R. 6394/S.5024)

 Catalytic converters are not currently one of the 11 classes of vehicle parts required to be marked with a VIN or number traceable to a VIN.
 Such tracing would help deter the theft and trafficking of stolen catalytic converters.

 H.R.
 6394 was introduced by Rep. Jim Baird (R-Ind.).
 Rep. Betty McCollum (D-Minn.) is the lead Democratic cosponsor.
-Currently there is no companion Senate legislation.
-On May 16, in conjunction with National Police Week, NADA and 14 other trade associations, including ATD, sent a letter to House Energy and Commerce Committee leadership in support of the PART Act.
+S. 5024 was introduced by Sens.
+Amy Klobuchar (D-Minn.) and Ron Wyden (D-Ore.).
+NADA and 14 other organizations, including ATD, sent a letter to House Energy and Commerce Committee leadership in support of the PART Act.
 Members should cosponsor H.R.
-6394 to help curb the growing national problem of catalytic converter theft.
+6394/S. 5024 to help curb the growing national problem of catalytic converter theft.